Exryz/Adv-Compprog-Proj/README.md

 - Finally press download button and the program will start to download the video.

 ## In this version
-- We used Pytube instead of MoviePy because we counld't find a direct way to convert a youtube link to an .mp3 file.
+- We used Pytube and Moviepy for format conversion mp4>mp3.
 - The downloaded file will be located in the program's current directory.
 - YTDownloader can now download videos in 1080p or audio only.